maximebenoitgagne/assemblages/README.md

 - data/DataS4_outputs_long:
 Simulation outputs for the reference simulation (EXP-0) and for the 10 sensitivity simulations discussed in more detail in the paper (EXP-S02N02, EXP-S02N08, EXP-S02N16, EXP-S08N02, EXP-S08N08, EXP-S08N16, EXP-S14N02, EXP-S14N08, EXP-S14N16 and EXP-S14N20).
 Details are available in MetadataS4.pdf.
 - data/DataS5_winter_nutrients_in_situ_11exp:
 Winter nitrate and silicate concentrations for 11 expeditions from literature (Ardyna et al., 2020 in *Elem.
 Sci.
-Anth.* [https:doi.org/10.1525/elementa.430](https:doi.org/10.1525/elementa.430)).
+Anth.*. [https:doi.org/10.1525/elementa.430](https:doi.org/10.1525/elementa.430)).
 The csv file was provided by Mathieu Ardyna.
 Details are available in MetadataS5.pdf.

 Notes: